-Look for cracked or broken spring hangers, missing or damaged bushings, and broken, loose, or missing bolts, u-bolts or other axle mounting parts.
-(The mounts should be checked at each point where they are secured to the vehicle frame and axle[s]).
+✓ Look for cracked or broken spring hangers.

+- ✓ Check for missing or damaged bushings. - Check for broken, loose, or missing bolts, Ubolts, or other axle mounting parts. - ✓ Mounts should be checked at each point where they are secured to the vehicle frame and axle[s]).